-Comparing our Core Curriculum with Peer Schools While the MPA program is not accredited by the National Association of Schools of Public Administration (NAASPA); we are Associate Members and abide by their standards and policies.
-Each year we evaluate the pros and cons of becoming accredited and every year, thus far, we have determined the resource expenditure to be prohibitively beyond our reach.
+Comparing our Core Curriculum with Peer Schools.
+While the MPA program is not accredited by the National Association of Schools of Public Administration (NAASPA), we are Associate Members and abide by their standards and policies.
+Each year we evaluate the pros and cons of becoming accredited, and every year thus far, we have determined the cost to be prohibitively beyond our reach.
 As is demonstrated by the scope and depth of our curriculum, our offerings do match well with national norms for similar programs nationwide.

-Within the diverse range of curricular emphases within U.S. Public Administration coursework, all of the concentrations at Evergreen can be described as having a strong foundation of the basic traditional core curriculum for MPA programs, as compared with other NASPAA affiliated, peer MPA programs.
-In the twelve programs sampled for this comparison, the range of credit devoted to basic core MPA knowledge ranged from 38% to 65%.
-(See Appendix VII for more details).
+We undertook an analysis of our curriculum, for all concentrations.
+Compared within the diverse range of curricular emphases within U.S. Public Administration coursework, all of the concentrations at Evergreen can be described as having a strong foundation of the basic traditional core curriculum for MPA programs, as compared with other NASPAA affiliated, peer MPA programs.
+In the twelve programs sampled for this comparison, the range of credit devoted to basic core MPA knowledge ranged from 38% to 65%. (see Appendix for more details).
 For all our concentrations, 53% of the curriculum is in Core coursework.